 “I realized I hated what I was doing and the only way to take control of my career was to go back to school and get into a field with more, and varied, career opportunities,” said McCarter.

 That’s when the Danville, Va. native discovered the Biotechnology graduate program in the Department of Clinical & Diagnostic Sciences.
-For him, it was the perfect mix: close to family in Alabama and Atlanta and opportunities to capitalize on old and new proficiencies.

 As an area manager for IOD Incorporated, a vendor that provides health information services to facilities including St. Vincent’s Hospital in Birmingham, Jeannine Teague, RHIA, CPC-A, sees herself as a patient advocate.